Boddingtons Bitter: Decline of the brand under InBev

 In 2000, the Whitbread Beer Company was acquired by the Belgian brewer Interbrew, which owned Stella Artois.
 At that time one in eight barrels of Boddingtons was exported to some 40 countries worldwide, including China, the United States, Taiwan and the West Indies.

 John Hegarty, who had worked on the 1990s Boddingtons advertising campaigns, argued that Interbrew, "just didn't care [about the brand], they underinvested and let it rot".

 The Strangeways Brewery kegging facility closed in 2003 with the loss of 50 jobs.
 Amidst falling sales, Interbrew relaunched the cask product in the North West of England, with an increased strength.
 The relaunch was unsuccessful and the changes were reversed.

 In 2004, the owners (now known as InBev) announced plans to close the Strangeways Brewery and move most production from Manchester to Magor in South Wales and Samlesbury, Lancashire, with the loss of 60 jobs.
 Boddingtons cask ale production, which accounted for less than 10 per cent of output, was moved to Hydes Brewery in Moss Side.
 Production ended in 2005 and the brewery was demolished in 2007.

 In 2010, it was speculated that InBev (known as Anheuser-Busch InBev from 2008 onwards) would attempt to sell the Boddingtons brand to another brewer after its failed attempt to sell the UK rights to Bass ale.
 The Times was damning of what it perceived as InBev's mismanagement of the brand, which had "declined under AB InBev's hands.
 The brand was once a leading part of the old Whitbread Beer Company, but its fortunes had dwindled since the closure in 2005 of the Strangeways Brewery."

 In 2010, Boddingtons was the sixth-highest selling bitter in the United Kingdom, although sales had dropped by almost three-quarters since the takeover by Anheuser–Busch InBev in 2000.
 In 2011, AB InBev's UK president Stuart MacFarlane claimed "We still believe in the brand", whilst admitting to not advertising the brand for five years, instead reaping the rewards of memories of earlier advertising.
 Contract brewing of Boddingtons Cask continued until 2012 when production of the beer ended.

 Production was around 250,000 hectolitres (6,604,301 US Gallons) in 2012, with around 80 per cent of production destined for the UK market, and around 20 per cent destined for export markets such as Taiwan, Singapore and United Arab Emirates.

 In 2017, Anheuser–Busch InBev announced that it was launching a digital, social, PR and video campaign for Boddingtons featuring Melanie Sykes who had appeared in adverts for the brand in 1997.

+The cask-conditioned variant was reintroduced in 2025.
+It is brewed under licence by the Manchester-based brewer JW Lees.